ebolduc37/flocking-sim/README.md

 # Flocking Simulation

-This application generates a visualization of emergent collective behavior by simulating a flock of particles, also known as _boids_, on openFrameworks in C++.
+This application generates a visualization of emergent collective behavior by simulating a flock of birds on openFrameworks in C++.
 Flocking is simulated with the self-propelled particles model of [eqs.
 1 and 2](#eqs), a modified version of the one described in [ref.
 1](#ref).
+Such particles are also known as _boids_.

 The particles evolve in a system that has periodic boundary conditions such that the unit cell is a cube, which we call the _simulation box_.
 Each particle moves according to [eqs.
 1 and 2](#eqs).
 They interact with at most a fixed number of their closest neighbors and are subject to an alignment force, a cohesion force, and noise.
 All model parameters are initialized according to [ref.
 1](#ref).